-- rE43 Where a decision to dismiss a complaint in accordance with rE37.1 is being taken at a meeting of the PCC and not by some other person, group or body authorised in accordance with rE3 of this Section 5.A, the majority of the lay members present at the meeting must consent to such dismissal. - rE44 Where the PCC takes the decision to dismiss a complaint, but the BSB regulated person's conduct is nevertheless such as to give cause for concern, the PCC may in those circumstances, and either before or after any disposal of the complaint, do any or both of the following: - .1 draw to the BSB regulated person's attention in writing the PCC's concerns; - .2 advise him as to his future conduct either in writing or by directing him to attend on the Chairman of the PCC or on some other person nominated by the PCC, to receive such advice. - rE45 Any decision by the PCC to dismiss a complaint must only be disclosed in accordance with rE92 and rE93.
+- rE43 Where a decision to dismiss a complaint in accordance with rE37.1 or rE37.2 is being taken at a meeting of the PCC and not by some other person, group or body authorised in accordance with rE3 of this Section 5.A, the majority of the lay members present at the meeting must consent to such dismissal. - rE44 Where the PCC takes the decision to dismiss a complaint, but the BSB regulated person's conduct is nevertheless such as to give cause for concern, the PCC may in those circumstances, and either before or after any disposal of the complaint, do any or both of the following: - .1 draw to the BSB regulated person's attention in writing the PCC's concerns; - .2 advise the BSB regulated person as to their future conduct either in writing or by directing them to attend on the Chair of the PCC or on some other person nominated by the PCC, to receive such advice. - rE45 Any decision by the PCC to dismiss a complaint must only be disclosed in accordance with rE92 and rE93. - rE46 Removed from 2 September 2015. - rE47 Removed from 2 September 2015. - rE48 Removed from 2 September 2015. - rE49 Removed from 2 September 2015.